 Used vegetable cooking oil - no longer accepted at this location.
 It is accepted at Republic Services - Woodburn.
 2215 N. Front St.

-- Plastics: bottles, jars, & tubs (no clamshell packaging)
+- Plastics: bottles and jugs (no clamshell packaging)

 - Printer cartridges